Da Vinci - Coverage Requirements Discovery

 Mr. Light is a 45-year-old generally healthy male who presents for an annual exam.
 His physical exam is normal.
 Dr. Good checks a basic metabolic panel and determines that Mr. Light's kidney function is diminished (Creatinine of 2.5) which is new compared to his function one year prior (Creatinine of 1).
 Dr. Good wants to refer Mr. Light to a nephrologist for further evaluation.

-As Dr. Good is completing the referral, their EMR contacts a CRD Server used by Mr. Light’s health plan.
-The service notifies him that, for the referral to be covered under Mr. Light’s coverage, the physician must request prior authorization and provide specific medication documentation as part of the request.
-The EMR provides a link to an insurer-provided app that displays the form, partly populated with information from their EMR and guides him through the process of completing the information needed for the prior authorization.
+As Dr. Good is completing the referral, their EHR contacts a CRD server used by Mr. Light's health plan.
+The service notifies them that for the referral to be covered under Mr. Light's coverage, the physician must request prior authorization and provide specific medication documentation as part of the request.
+The EHR provides a link to an insurer-provided app that displays the form partly populated with information from their EHR and guides them through the process of completing the information needed for the prior authorization.

 Scenario 4